 Are you experiencing a high ping or lag spike issue in Warzone?
 Here is a complete guide on how you can fix the problem of lag issue in Warzone on Windows PC.
 Warzone is one of the most popular online battle royale video games played by millions of gamers.
 However, a lot of gamers have complained of experiencing lag or high ping issue that keeps them from playing the game smoothly.
 If you are one of the affected users, try the fixes we have mentioned in this post to resolve the problem.

-There can be multiple reasons for facing lag issues in Warzone.
+There can be multiple reasons for facing lag issues or having lag spikes in Warzone.
 Here are the potential causes:

 - The problem might be caused due to overheating or overloading of your networking device i.e., router and modem.
 Hence, you can try performing a power cycle on your router and modem to fix the issue.